monatis/tqp/README.md

 # tqp
 Dataset and pretrained model for question paraphrasing in Turkish

+## Acknowledgement
+Google supported this work by providing Google Cloud credit.
+Thank you Google for supporting the open source! 🎉

 ## Overview
 I am releasing a relatively large dataset and a pretrained model for question paraphrasing in Turkish in this repo.